 Many people seek a collaborative divorce in an effort to reduce the time, expense and stress associated with ending a marriage.
 Collaborative law has another benefit to Florida spouses who share children.
 The process of negotiating the terms of a divorce through collaboration offers a training ground for spouses who will transition into co-parenting roles.

 There is hardly any divorce that does not have difficult emotions attached.
 After all, if you and your spouse got along all the time, you probably would not be seeking a divorce.
 Whether you both are divorcing on friendly terms or there is a sense of bitterness and contention, there are usually at least a couple of items of dispute at the end of a marriage.
-Even so, it could be beneficial for you and other Florida residents to consider an amicable divorce.
+Even so, it could be beneficial for you and other Florida residents.

 For many Florida spouses, the idea of a collaborative divorce is appealing.
 Some spouses wish to limit their legal fees, while others are hoping to foster a sense of collaboration that will extend into the co-parenting relationship.
 Regardless of one’s reason for attempting a collaborative law approach, it’s important to go into that process fully prepared.
 The following tips can help Florida spouses make the most of collaboration.